antoinewaugh/aunit/README.md

     * //@Setup
     * //@Teardown

-The current version of aunit requires all annotations exist in a *Test Event* file for it to be considered valid.
+The current version of aunit requires all annotations exist in a *TestEvent* file for it to be considered valid.

 ## //@Depends

-Used to specify any test event dependencies.
-Aunit supports single *.mon file dependencies and project-level dependencies.
+Used to specify any *TestEvent* dependencies.
+Aunit supports both single *.mon file dependencies and project-level dependencies.

 Sample: SampleTestEvent.mon
 ```